 Sherwin Williams Worldly Gray SW 7043

-If you have a marble that is a bit more greige than it is cool toned, then you might LOVE Worldly Gray.
+If you have a marble that is a bit more greige or warm vs the more traditional COOL gray marble, then you might LOVE Worldly Gray.
 This is a greige with a whole mix of undertones that are super accommodating and don’t actually commit to looking anything but ‘greige’.